arvidn/libtorrent/docs/utp.rst

 1. The user needs to actively make this setting (very few protocols require the user to provide this sort of information).
 This also means the user needs to figure out what its up-link capacity is.
-   This is unfortunately a number that many ISPs are not advertizing (because it's often much lower than the download capacity) which might make it hard to find.
+   This is unfortunately a number that many ISPs are not advertising (because it's often much lower than the download capacity) which might make it hard to find.